How to Boost Wi‑Fi Coverage in Large Homes

 - Often create a separate network name (SSID)

-- Can reduce speed on extended networks
+- May reduce speed on extended networks

 Mesh Systems